xyproto/orbiton/README.md

 ## Known bugs

 * When elongating a long line (one that is already longer than the terminal width), the line will break at an unexpected location.
+* The horizontal scrolling is a bit experimental right now.
 * The smart indentation is not always smart.

 ## Hotkeys